Combining live music and dance performance, Attack Decay Sustain Release explores the relation between movement, sound and context.

 Short and dense performances which can surprise or disrupt a given program or social context.

-Participatory workshops for professionals or non-professionals in the relation between movement and sound.
-Movement classes with live music are facilitated as part of the project.
+Participatory workshops for professionals or non-professionals in the relation between movement and sound, also involving movement classes with live music.

 Attack Decay Sustain Release has been presented in the context of Schous Étude, Mørkerommet, Fête de la Musique (Global Oslo Music), Rom for Dans and CODA festival, including collaborations with performing artists Fernanda Branco and Ismaera Takeo Ishii, as well as movement classes with live music in Oslo.

 The project is coproduced by Dansearena Nord, Regional Arena for Samtidsdans and Tou Scene, with financial support from Fond for Lyd og Bilde, Fund for Performing Artists and Arts Council Norway.
-Headline photo by Tom Erik Caldino Nicolaysen.
+Top photo by Inge Schreuder-Lindløv.
+Video still by Tom Erik Caldino Nicolaysen.

 Blindsoner was a preliminary solo performance leading to Attack Decay Sustain Release.